-- Retirements.
-Very few plants have been retired over the past five years.
-Some of the notable retirements include: TransAlta's Big Hanaford combined cycle power plant and Elwha and Condit small hydropower dams. - Announced retirements.
+- Announced retirements.
 There have been several announcements of upcoming retirements of coal plants in the region over the next decade.
 Portland General Electric announced that it will cease coal-fired generation at Boardman in 2020, TransAlta will retire Unit 1 and 2 of its Centralia coal plant in 2020 and 2025, respectively, and PPL Montana announced the permanent retirement of J.E.
 Corette in late 2015.
-NV Energy has announced the retirement of the North Valmy coal plant in Nevada by 2025.
-Idaho Power Company coowns the North Valmy plant. - Hydropower system operational changes.
+NV Energy has announced the retirement of the North Valmy coal plant in Nevada, scheduled for 2025.
+Idaho Power Company co-owns the North Valmy plant. - Hydroelectric system operational changes.
 The operational flexibility and generating capability of the Columbia River Basin hydroelectric system has been reduced since 1980 primarily due to efforts to better protect fish and wildlife.
 Over the past thirty years, the pattern of reservoir storage and release has shifted some winter river flow back into the spring and summer periods during the juvenile salmon migration period.
 In addition, minimum reservoir elevations have been modified to provide better habitat and food supplies for resident fish.
 The results of these changes have reduced the hydroelectric system's firm generating capability by about ten percent or by about 1,100 average megawatts.
-Since about 1995, the hydroelectric system's peaking capability has dropped by about 5,000 megawatts.
-Most of these changes have occurred between 1980 and the early 2000s.
-Since the Sixth Power Plan, increasing reliance on the hydroelectric system to provide within-hour balancing needs for wind generation has also diminished its peaking capability.
+Since about 1995, the hydroelectric system's peaking capability devoted to meeting firm load has dropped by about 5,000 megawatts.
+This is due, in part, to the high development of wind resources and the correspondingly greater allocation of hydroelectric system capability toward providing within-hour balancing needs.5

-&lt;sup>7 For more information on balancing needs see Chapter 9 and Chapter 16.
+5 For more information on balancing needs see Chapter 16.